E-commerce Website Redesign

 Schema & Structured Data Markup

-A great way to try and increase site visibility is to use schema.org structured data markup on as many pages as possible.
-Schema is microdata added to webpage HTML that helps the search engines understand what information is contained on your website pages, leading to more accurate search results, rich results, and higher click-through rates.
+A great way to increase site visibility is to use schema.org structured data markup on as many pages as possible.
+Schema is microdata added to webpage HTML that helps search engines understand what information is contained on your website pages, leading to more accurate search results, rich results, and higher click-through rates.

 SKUs, GTINs & ASINs